-Parameter GNNS Supervision Administrative status Enable or disable GNSS supervision Max. downtime The period of time without valid NMEA information after which an emergency action will be taken Emergency action The corresponding emergency action.
-You can either let just restart the server which also re-initializes GPS on the module or also reset the module in severe cases.
-Please note that this might also have effect any running WWAN/SMS services.
+Parameter GNNS Supervision Administrative status Enable or disable GNSS supervision Mode Specifies whether to monitor the NMEA stream or GPS fixes Max. downtime The period of time without valid NMEA stream or GPS fix after which an emergency action shall be taken

+Parameter GNNS Supervision Emergency action The corresponding emergency action.
+You can either let just restart the server, which will also re-initialize the GPS function on the module, or reset the module in severe cases.
+Please note that this may have effects on any running WWAN/SMS services.